korrapragna/Digital_Electronics_Internship/README.md

 | 1 | 1 | 1   | 1   | 1    |

 # Multiplexers
+# what is Multiplexer?
+ A multiplexer (often abbreviated as MUX) is a digital electronic device that selects one input from multiple input signals and forwards it to a single output line.
+It acts like a digital switch.

+Key Points:
+- A multiplexer has multiple data inputs, one output, and select lines (also called control lines).

+- The number of select lines determines how many inputs the multiplexer can handle.

+- For example, a 2ⁿ-to-1 multiplexer has:

+- 2ⁿ inputs

+- 1 output

+- n select lines

 # 1. 2x1 Multiplexer
+A 2:1 multiplexer (2-to-1 MUX) has 2 data inputs, 1 select line, and 1 output.
+Despite its simplicity, it has many practical applications in digital systems.
 # Block Diagram
 ![image](https://github.com/user-attachments/assets/47de5c7e-97a9-485a-92c1-0266e0cbb791)